Wild finish for teams still trying to get into NHL playoffs

 If Dallas beats Vegas, Nashville could wrap up the other wild-card spot with a win at home against Calgary.

 Going into Tuesday night when each team plays the first of three games over four nights to wrap up the regular season, Nashville sits at 94 points, Dallas 93, Vegas 90 and Vancouver 87.
-The Stars-Predators game on Tuesday is the only head-to-head matchup remaining among that quartet.
+The Stars-Golden Knights game on Tuesday is the only head-to-head matchup remaining among that quartet.

 The Canucks still have a slim chance to make the playoffs.
 They would have to win their remaining three games, and Dallas would have to lose its last three in regulation.
 Vegas, which would have to beat Dallas in that scenario, would then have to lose its final two games at Chicago and St. Louis in regulation.